 The project is divided into three milestones, and the first milestone was completed by July 31, 2006.
-The second milestone was originally budgeted to be completed in the quarter ended June 30, 2007 but the Company requested SDTC to extend tenure of the project to April, 2008 due to certain constraints.
-The second milestone is now likely to be extended further to February 2009.
+The second milestone was originally budgeted to be completed in the quarter ended June 30, 2007 but the Company has requested SDTC to extend tenure of the project due to certain constraints.
+The second milestone is likely to be extended further to February 2009 from the current due date of April 2008.
 The third milestone completion date is yet to be determined. (original completion date of January 2008).

-Notes to Unaudited Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
-Three months ended December 31, 2007 and 2008
+Notes to Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
+Years ended September 30, 2008 and 2007

 A cash contribution of \$194 was received by the Company during fiscal 2008 (2007 -\$447) for the achievement of certain milestones.
-As of December 31, 2008, cumulative claims of \$1,113 have been received from SDTC.
+As of September 30, 2008, cumulative claims of \$1,113 (2007 - \$919) have been received from SDTC.